JuanPabloDiaz/platzi/2022/ecmaScript6/readme.md

 # ECMAScript 6+ Course

-This repo is part of a Platzi course called: "[Curso de ECMAScript 6+](https://platzi.com/cursos/ecmascript-6/)".
+This folder is part of a Platzi course called: "[Curso de ECMAScript 6+](https://platzi.com/cursos/ecmascript-6/)".

 JavaScript is the most used language for web application development, mainly in the frontend.
 Each year, ECMA International publishes a new edition of ECMAScript, the specification to which JavaScript conforms.
 I had the oportunity to learn about the new features that ECMAScript implements from version 6 to version 10.